 Once you’ve determined that you’re eligible for sealing or expungement, you’re ready to take the next steps toward a better future.
 Your first step will be to apply for a certificate of eligibility for expunction.

 For an expungement, you’ll need to show the FDLE that your case was dismissed, you were ultimately not charged, or that you were acquitted or received a “not guilty” verdict.
 You’ll also need to show that your case didn’t involve one of the crimes that are ineligible for expunction.

 For a sealing of your record, you’ll need to show the FDLE that your case resulted in a “Withhold of Adjudication” or, in plain terms, that you weren’t convicted of the offense you are seeking to seal.

-In either case, a prior “Adjudication” (conviction) for any other offense will make you ineligible to seal or expunge your current record, and your application will be denied.
+In either case, a prior “Adjudication” (conviction) for any other offense in this state will make you ineligible to seal or expunge your current record, and your application will be denied.
 However, we are sometimes able to go back and undo a prior conviction to help you with this process.